Links

 2026-01-11

 Lists all Symfony console commands available in the project.
-This MCP tool provides access to configured console commands with their class names and file paths.
+This MCP tool provides access to configured console commands with their class names, file paths, options, and arguments.

 2026-01-11